-After a competitive tender process, Smart Spaces was instructed to build a tenant engagement app for 160 Old Street: a 1970s building refurbished into an innovative, sustainable and modern development.
+After a competitive tender process, Great Portland Estate plc instructed Smart Spaces to build a tenant engagement app and Digital Twin for 160 Old Street: a 1970s building refurbished into an innovative, sustainable and modern development.

-- Providing tenants with the means to control the building and its environment through the app
+- Provide tenants with the means to control the building and its environment through a personalised and interactive app

-- Creating an intra-building community – managed by a concierge that extolled the benefits that working at 160 Old Street brought
+- Create an intra-building community – managed by a concierge who extolled the benefits that working at 160 Old Street brought

 The Smart Spaces engineers deployed the smart operating platform, which seamlessly integrates with the core building management systems at 160 Old Street to make the building a smart workplace.
-We liaised with several independent suppliers as we constructed the BACnet protocols that connected our app with the HVAC units, individual luminaires, and various access control points at 160 Old Street.
+We liaised with several independent suppliers as we constructed the BACnet protocols that connected our app with the HVAC units, individual luminaires, and various access points of the building.

 Part of the daily routine

-By partnering with a leading media outlet, Smart Spaces offers all members of the 160 Old Street app free access to the world’s leading papers and magazines.
+By partnering with a leading media outlet, Smart Spaces offers all members of the 160 Old Street app free access to top papers and magazines.
 Realtime Tube, train, airlines and weather updates, including information on the best times to travel, are also available via the app, as are directions to recommended bars, coffee shops, stores and hotels in the vicinity.

 - Over 500 unique visitors were granted access to the building via the app within that period.
 One tenant credited the app with an almost 10% reduction in energy consumption by month 2: